jupyter/notebook/docs/source/index.md

 # Jupyter Notebook Documentation

-Welcome to the **Jupyter Notebook** documentation site. **Jupyter Notebook** is a lightweight notebook authoring application, and is a part of [Project Jupyter](https://docs.jupyter.org/en/latest/), a large umbrella project centered around the goal of providing tools for interactive computing with [computational notebooks](https://docs.jupyter.org/en/latest/#what-is-a-notebook).
+Welcome to the **Jupyter Notebook** documentation site. **Jupyter Notebook** is a simplified notebook authoring application, and is a part of [Project Jupyter](https://docs.jupyter.org/en/latest/), a large umbrella project centered around the goal of providing tools for interactive computing with [computational notebooks](https://docs.jupyter.org/en/latest/#what-is-a-notebook).